-How to Compare Student Consolidation Loans
+How to Compare Student Loan Consolidation Rates

-When you have student loans with a high interest rate or payments are becoming difficult to make, consolidating your loans may be an option.
+When you have student loans with a high-interest rate or payments are becoming difficult to make, consolidating your loans may be an option.
 In 2013, the average cost of college for a full-time student was $10,800, a 50% increase since 2001.
 Consolidating your loans consists of taking out one loan to pay off multiple loans.
 The main goal of consolidation is to get all your student loan debt into one account so you can pay it off at a much lower interest rate.
 With loan consolidation, there are two types of loans: secured and unsecured.
 Secured loans are usually related to an asset like a car, home or another piece of property while unsecured loans are based on your credit history and whether or not you are a high-risk borrower.

 In 2013, the average cost of college for a full-time student was $10,800, a 50% increase since 2001.